lukasborawski/vue-use-state-effect/.github/README.md

 })
 ```

 One additional problem might arise with inferred types of composable `return`, as we've just defined some generic interface.
 To handle that you can add additional typings for your composable output.
-You can do it like this.
+Do it like this.

 ```typescript
 /* composables/useSharedState.ts */